sekarasiewicz/quick-index/recruitment_task.md

 - Remember that code structure matters
 - Upload solution into `GitHub` account and share the link

-Sample input file is added as `input.txt` file.
+Sample input file is added as `backend/data/input.txt` file.